-F10 and rearguard are products that we would recommend to use on your bunny for the best protection against flystrike.
-F10 is a wound spray with insecticide and is excellent for helping to protect bunnies against flystrike.
+F10 and rearguard are products that you can use on your rabbit for the best protection against flystrike.
+We recommend the F10 wound spray with insecticide as it is excellent for helping to protect rabbits against flystrike.
 F10 is not as expensive as rearguard and you can ask your vets about it.
-A small bottle will last a long time and can be re-applied every week to 10 days, so you can be sure your bunny is well protected.
+A small bottle will last a long time and can be re-applied every week to 10 days, so you can be sure your rabbit is well protected.

 Sweep up any loose droppings in their accommodation & remove any soiled areas where they sleep.
 With their litter trays always cover fresh droppings with hay and clean the trays out every other day.

-When you groom your bunny, make sure you groom them underneath also.
-By brushing away excess fur around their bottom area will help to keep them cleaner and also help to avoid any droppings sticking to their fur.
+When you groom your rabbit make sure you groom their bottom area also.
+Brushing away excess fur around their bottom area will help to keep them cleaner and also help to avoid any droppings sticking to their fur.

-Citronella, Rosemary & Lavender oils can help deter flies from your bunnies accommodation.
+Citronella, Rosemary & Lavender oils can help deter flies from your rabbit’s accommodation.
 Use a good quality pure essential oil only.
-Dab drops of oil around your bunnies enclosure but only in places they cannot reach.
-Keep it away from the bunnies hay, food, water & bedding.
+Dab drops of oil around your rabbit’s enclosure but only in places they cannot reach.
+Keep it away from the rabbit’s hay, food, water & bedding.

 Herbs like Basil, Rosemary and Mint also help deter flies.
-Try growing some in pots and place in front of your bunnies accommodation.
-Remember to move the pots when your bunnies are out and about as you may find you have no herbs left!
+Try growing some in pots and place in front of your rabbit’s accommodation.
+Remember to move the pots when your rabbits are out and about as you may find you have no herbs left!

-Don’t dust away cobwebs in your bunnies enclosures.
-They will help capture those horrible flies!
+Don’t dust away cobwebs in your rabbit’s enclosure as they will help capture those horrible flies!